thcolin/react-sandbox/README.md

 * Global style
   * Create a stylesheet for `App`
     * Does the stylesheet support deep declarations (`.input-group input` for example) ?
+    * No, and you should avoid thinking style this way, if it's truly necessary, make a basic css stylesheet and import it in `App`
 * Root import in src with `babel-plugin-root-import`
 * Implement `bootstrap` and `font-awesome`
   * With appropriates loaders (`style-loader` and `css-loader` for CSS, and `url-loader` for fonts)